 The Charter Township has chosen to use the December 31 measurement date as its measurement date for the net OPEB liability.
-The December 31, 2019 fiscal year end reported net OPEB liability was determined using a measure of the total OPEB liability and the OPEB net position as of the December 31, 2019 measurement date.
-The December 31, 2019 total OPEB liability was determined by an actuarial valuation performed as of December 31, 2019.
+The December 31, 2020 fiscal year end reported net OPEB liability was determined using a measure of the total OPEB liability and the OPEB net position as of the December 31, 2020 measurement date.
+The December 31, 2020 total OPEB liability was determined by an actuarial valuation performed as of December 31, 2019, which used update procedures to roll forward the estimated liability to December 31, 2020.